-We generate a portion of our revenue from operation and maintenance agreements for CNG and LNG fueling stations where we do not supply the fuel.
-We refer to this portion of our business as "O&M." At these fueling stations the customer contracts directly with a local broker or utility to purchase natural gas.
+We generate a portion of our revenue from our performance of O&M for CNG and LNG fueling stations where we do not supply the fuel.
+At these fueling stations the customer contracts directly with a local broker or utility to purchase natural gas.
 For O&M services, we do not sell the fuel itself, but generally charge a per-gallon fee based on the volume of fuel dispensed at the station.
 We include the volume of fuel dispensed at the stations at which we provide O&M services in our calculation of aggregate gasoline gallon equivalents delivered.